 For the sources with at least 50 net events in the total band, we also built spectra using the software of Evans et al. (2009).
 We fitted these with an absorbed power-law and absorbed APEC, with all parameters unconstrained (i.e. the fitted absorption was independent of the expected Galactic value).
-The fit was performed on spectra binned to at least one photon per bin, fitted using the XSPEC C-statistic; after fitting we calculated χ^2 using the Churazov weighting option (Churazov et al. 1996) to estimate the goodness of fit.
+The fit was performed on spectra binned to at least one photon per bin (i.e. GROUP MIN 1 in GRPPHA), fitted using the XSPEC W-statistic; after fitting we calculated $\chi^2$ using the Churazov weighting option (Churazov et al. 1996) to indicate the fit quality and allow users to reject poor fits.
+Note that this is not a reliable goodness-of-fit indicator (see Churazov et al. 1996, section 3.2) and cannot be used to calculate the null hypothesis probability.